 A Although we lack accurate statistics about child mortality in the pre-industrial period, we do have evidence that in the 1660s, the mortality rate for children who died within 14 days of birth was as much as 30 per cent.
 Nearly all families suffered some premature death.
 Since all parents expected to bury some of their children, they found it difficult to invest in their newborn children.
 Moreover, to protect themselves from the emotional consequences of children’s death, parents avoided making any emotional commitment to an infant.
-It is no wonder that we find mothers leave their babies in gutters or refer to the death in the same paragraph with reference to pickles.
+It is no wonder that we find mothers leaving their babies in gutters or referring to the death in the same paragraph as a reference to pickles.

 C The lives of children underwent a drastic change during the 1800s in the United States.
-Previously, children from both rural and urban families were expected to participate in everyday labour due to the bulk of manual hard working.
+Previously, children from both rural and urban families were expected to participate in everyday labour due to the bulk of manual hard work.
 Nevertheless, thanks to the technological advances of the mid-1800s, coupled with the rise of the middle class and redefinition of roles of family members, work and home became less synonymous over time.
 People began to purchase toys and books for their children.
-When the country depended more upon machines, children in rural and urban areas, were less likely to be required to work at home.
-Beginning from the Industrial Revolution and rising slowly over the course of the 19th century, this trend increased exponentially after civil war.
-John Locke, one of the most influential writers of his period, created the first clear and comprehensive statement of the ‘environmental position’ that family education determines a child’s life, and via this, he became the father of modem learning theory.
+When the country depended more upon machines, children in rural and urban areas were less likely to be required to work at home.
+Beginning from the Industrial Revolution and rising slowly over the course of the 19th century, this trend increased exponentially after the Civil War.
+John Locke, one of the most influential writers of his period, created the first clear and comprehensive statement of the ‘environmental position’ that family education determines a child’s life, and via this, he became the father of modern learning theory.
 During the colonial period, his teachings about child care gained a lot of recognition in America.

-D According to Jean Jacques Rousseau, who lived in an era of the American and French Revolution, people were ‘noble savages’ in the original state of nature, meaning they are innocent, free and uncorrupted.
-In 1762, Rousseau wrote a famous novel Emile to convey his educational philosophy through a story of a boy’s education from infancy to adult-hood.
+D According to Jean Jacques Rousseau, who lived in an era of the American and French Revolution, people were ‘noble savages’ in the original state of nature, meaning they were innocent, free and uncorrupted.
+In 1762, Rousseau wrote a famous novel - Emile - to convey his educational philosophy through a story of a boy’s education from infancy to adulthood.
 This work was based on his extensive observation of children and adolescents, their individuality, his developmental theory and on the memories of his own childhood.
-He contrasts children with adults and describes their age-specific characteristics in terms of historical perspective and developmental psychology.
+He contrasted children with adults and described their age-specific characteristics in terms of historical perspective and developmental psychology.
 Johan Heinrich Pestalozzi, living during the early stages of the Industrial Revolution, sought to develop schools to nurture children’s all-round development.
-He agreed with Rousseau that humans are naturally good but were spoiled by a corrupt society.
-His approach to teaching consists of the general and special methods, and his theory was based upon establishing an emotionally healthy homelike learning environment, which had to be in place before more specific instructions occurred.
+He agreed with Rousseau that humans were naturally good but were spoiled by a corrupt society.
+His approach to teaching consisted of both general and specific methods, and his theory was based upon establishing an emotionally healthy and homelike learning environment, which had to be in place before more specific instruction occurred.